ucsb-cs148-s21/1pm-t1-rec-center/team/retrospectives/RETRO_02.md

 What advice would you give to the next person leading a retro based on what you learned today?
 * Try to ask engaging question to help encourage conversation.

+## Retro Outcome Assessment

+* Our retro 2 experiment for this retro was to communicate more through slack and continue our original workflow.
+* Everyone finishes their stories by the lab deadlines.
+* We have a few more messages sent in the slack channel in comparison to previous sprints.
+* This should be cemented as we found it to be quite productive.